tsi-cooperative/tsi-dpdp-cms/README.md

 # TSI DPDP Consent Management System
 An open-source consent management system compliant with India's DPDP Act, 2023

-Note: The solution is currently at a prototype stage
+Note: The solution is currently at a prototype stage.
+Once the project is a bit stable, we will share installation instructions for anyone to download and try it out.

 ## Progress Update